lalrpop/lalrpop/doc/src/advanced_setup.md

 ## Using the Legacy LALR Parser

+**Note:** LALR support is deprecated and may be removed in a future release.
+If you really need this feature, please file a github issue and let us know.

 By default, LALRPOP uses the [lane table][] algorithm which is LR(1) but creates much smaller tables.
 There is no longer any clear benefit to using the previous LALR implementation but it is still